 Firstly, don’t panic!
 You don’t have to be a hairdresser to also be a model.
 But you do need to know some basic skills and knowledge to keep your hair in good condition.
 Models must have their hair constantly styled, usually with heat appliances that can cause a lot of damage over time.
 Add to that excessive back-combing, product build-up, and general wear-and-tear and it’s easy to see why some models may struggle to keep their hair healthy.

-Lucky for us the United Kingdom is blessed with a huge pool of talented hair stylists that photo shoot teams can dip in and out of at their creative pleasure.
+Lucky for us, the United Kingdom is blessed with a huge pool of talented hair stylists that photo shoot teams can dip in and out of at their creative pleasure.
 Your hair for a photoshoot will be styled to perfection.
-The same goes for UK Models; whenever we work with an aspiring model to produce portfolio pictures for them, a talented hair and beauty team are on hand to literally transform the guy or girl’s hair.
+The same goes for UK Models; whenever we work with an aspiring model to produce portfolio pictures, a talented hair and beauty team is on hand to transform the model’s hair.

 Would you like to have your hair styled by professional stylists?
 Register now to be invited to our photoshoot.